 The computer lab has computers with access to the internet, printer, scanner, and network software.
 It is open during the week with evening and some Saturday hours.
 A technology tutor is available to assist with computer needs by appointment.
-Please check our website for current hours of operation https://uas.alaska.edu/ketchikan/studentservices/computerlab.html.
+Please check our website (https://uas.alaska.edu/ketchikan/student-services/computer-lab-and-testing-services-ketchikan.html) for current hours of operation.